koro-xx/Watson/README.md

 #Watson, a puzzle game

 Watson is a clone of “Sherlock”, an old game by Everett Kaser which is itself based on the a classic puzzle known as ["Zebra puzzle"](https://en.wikipedia.org/wiki/Zebra_Puzzle) or “Einstein's riddle”.

-Watson is programmed in plain C with the Allegro 5 library.
-Big thanks to the friendly folks from #allegro in Freenode for all the tips and advice.

 <p align="center">
 <img src="https://github.com/koro-xx/Watson/blob/master/screenshots/watson-screenshot-1.png" width="400" />  <img src="https://github.com/koro-xx/Watson/blob/master/screenshots/watson-screenshot-2.png" width="400"/>